Mintplex-Labs/anything-llm/docker/HOW_TO_USE_DOCKER.md

 Go to `http://localhost:3001` and you are now using AnythingLLM!
 All your data and progress will persist between container rebuilds or pulls from Docker Hub.

+## Use the Midori AI Subsystem to Manage AnythingLLM

+Follow the setup found on [Midori AI Subsystem Site](https://io.midori-ai.xyz/subsystem/manager/) for your host OS After setting that up install the AnythingLLM docker backend to the Midori AI Subsystem.

+Once that is done, you are all set!

 ## How to use the user interface

 - To access the full application, visit `http://localhost:3001` in your browser.